-The Botanical Illustrators meet on the 1st and 3rd Wednesday of the month from 10am to 3pm in the Maud Gibson Room (which is near the RBG Cranbourne Office).
+The Botanical Illustrators meet on the 1st and 3rd Wednesday of the month from 10am to 3pm in the Friends’ Room, near the RBG Cranbourne Office.
 It is a small, friendly group and anyone interested is welcome to call in and visit us during those times.

 Our group get-togethers, made up of artists of varying experience, allow us to share ideas, information and give each other encouragement and support whilst working on our paintings.
-The group holds exhibitions at various galleries.
+The group holds talks and workshops at Cranbourne as well as exhibitions at various galleries.

 For further information about the group, exhibitions or classes, contact Margaret Holloway on 0438 985 382 or at firstname.lastname@example.org.